hingfirewatch/P3I-HING/docs/Project Documentation.md

 **Problem Statement Resolution**
 * Access to a temporary government email address
-  * This allowed us to make requestof information to government, commerical, and third-party entities to get data access
+  * This allowed us to make requests for information to government, commerical, and third-party entities to get data access

 # **Security Concerns**